 The best part is you can eat these zucchini bread muffins on the go.
 Grab them for a quick breakfast when you are headed out the door or even a snack.
 This zucchini muffin recipe is also great if you are hosting a baby shower or bridal shower.
-Crowds eat them like there is no tomorrow!
+Crowds eat almond flour zucchini muffins like there is no tomorrow!

 How To Make Keto Zucchini Muffins

-Step 1: Prepare a muffin tin with liners and preheat the oven to 350 degrees F.
+Step 1: Prepare a muffin tin with liners, spray with cooking spray, and preheat the oven to 350 degrees F.

 Step 2: Mix together flour, sweetener, eggs, butter, sour cream, vanilla, and baking powder until smooth.

 Step 3: Add in chocolate chips and zucchini then put them into the muffin tin.